Korigami/DPP4SAS/README.md

 ```
 package install 'path to dppsampl.zip';
 ```
 Where the dppsampl.zip file is within the SASIML folder.
+(If the .ZIP file is not present, you can make one by creating .ZIP file from all contents of the SASIML/dppsampl folder.
+Note that the archive has to be named dppsampl.zip).

 Load the package with:
 ```
 package load dppsampl;
 ```
+Again, the above instruction has to be within the proc iml invocation.
+Within the same invocation you can use the provided fucntions after loading the package.

 ## Installation guide for SAS Enterprise Miner: